assely/documentation/installation.md

 <a name="installing"></a>
 ### [Installing](#installing)

 Assely behaves as normal WordPress theme and should be installed inside themes directory.
-By default it is `wp-content/themes`, but if you are using some sort of development stack (Bedrock, WordPlate), this may be somewere else.
+By default it is `wp-content/themes`, but if you are using some sort of development stack (Bedrock, WordPlate), this may be somewhere else.

 #### Via Assely Installer

-The Assely Installer is recommended way to create new Assely applications.
+The Assely Installer is a recommended way to create new Assely applications.
 It has to be installed only once as Composer global package.
 Open your terminal and type:

 ```bash
 composer global require "assely/installer"
 ```
 [alert type="warning"]Be sure to add the `$HOME/.composer/vendor/bin` directory in your system $PATH, so the `assely` command can be executed globally. (`export PATH="$PATH:$HOME/.composer/vendor/bin"`)[/alert]

-Afterwards you should have a global `assely` command.
-Now, you can create new Assely application by simply typing:
+Afterward, you should have a global `assely` command.
+Now, you can create a new Assely application by simply typing:

 ```bash
 assely new project-name
 ```

 Where `project-name` is a folder name of your new application.
-Lastest release of files will be automatically downloaded into this directory.
+The latest release of files will be automatically downloaded into this directory.

 #### Via Composer as project